 And with an army of millennials on-deck, employers are just years away from what could be a wide gap of age, talent and experience.

 But with the right preparation, you can use this to your advantage.
-Here’s how to realign your workforce and recruiting strategies to meet the demands of this growing dilemma.
+Here’s how to realign your workforce and recruiting strategies to meet the demands of this aging workforce.

-What do you do with employees who can see retirement on the horizon, but aren’t ready to call it quits?
+What do you do with an aging workforce who can see retirement on the horizon, but aren’t ready to call it quits?